derekphilipau/glazypress/docs/guide/recipes/searching.md

 Search for any recipes, materials or analyses that contain the keywords in *either* the **Name**, **Other Names**, or **Description** fields.

+Search is case-insensitive, i.e. searching for *"Hamada"* is the same as searching for *"hamada"*.

 Examples of keyword searches:

  * **"2967"**